bruno-bert/react-avancado-landing-page-api/README.md

 ## Upload Images

-This is using local provider in development mode and DropBox provider in production
+This is using local provider in development mode and DropBox provider in production##

+## Change Log

+- 10/26/2020: Added Procfile in order to run in heroku ads development mode